kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 If this procedure is specified, the text entry next to `Save as` has no effect.

 Additionally, this procedure allows customizing whether to also rename folders (by enabling `Rename folders`) or only rename folders (by enabling `Rename folders` and disabling `Rename layers`).

-**Use file extension in layer name**

-If a layer has a recognized file extension, use that file extension instead of the one in the `File extension` text entry.

-You may optionally convert file extensions in layer names to lowercase.

 **Use layer size**